caiosweet/Home-Assistant-custom-components-DPC-Alert/README.md

 _Dati forniti dal servizio protezionecivilepop.tk di Giovanni Pirrotta - Licenza Creative Commons [*CC-BY-SA 4.0.*](https://creativecommons.org/licenses/by-sa/4.0/deed.it)_

+## Contributions are welcome!

+_Thanks to PiotrMachowski for inspiration._

+***

+## Trademark Legal Notices

 All product names, trademarks and registered trademarks in the images in this repository, are property of their respective owners.
 All images in this repository are used by the author for identification purposes only.
 The use of these names, trademarks and brands appearing in these image files, do not imply endorsement.

-## Contributions are welcome!

-_Thanks to PiotrMachowski for inspiration._

-***

 [guide]: <https://hassiohelp.eu/2019/10/06/package-eventi-naturali/>